Inside the Death of Berry Oakley, Another Allman Brothers Band Loss

 “I don’t think Berry really knew how to exist in a world without Duane,” Allmans drummer Butch Trucks later remembered.
 “The sparkle that was Berry was simply gone.
 He drank himself into a stupor almost daily.
 We continued to tour, but Berry’s heart just didn’t seem be 100 percent into it any more.”

-Oakley ultimately died in a mishap that occurred three blocks away from the scene of Allman’s accident – and barely one year later.
+The bassist ultimately died in a mishap that occurred three blocks away from the scene of Allman’s accident – and barely one year later.
 There were other eerie similarities.
-Allman crashed into a truck; Oakley rode his ’67 Triumph motorcycle into a bus.
+Oakley rode his ’67 Triumph motorcycle into a bus; Allman crashed into a truck.

 The Top 100 Rock Albums of the ’70s